Sacred sites in Hungary

 Szentkút — 'Holy Well' — is Hungary's foremost national Marian shrine, set in a wooded valley between the Cserhát and Mátra hills.
 For more than eight centuries pilgrims have come to drink from its still-flowing spring, pray before Our Lady's image, and seek reconciliation.
 Around 200,000 arrive each year.

 Mátraverebély-Szentkút is a place built around water.
 In the wooded gorge between the Cserhát and Mátra ranges, a spring still flows that medieval pilgrims believed could heal.
 The name says it plainly: Szentkút, 'Holy Well'.
-The devotion is old — a church was built nearby for pilgrims as early as 1210 — and the shrine has drawn the faithful for more than eight hundred years to drink the water, pray before the image of Our Lady, and walk the valley in search of reconciliation.
+The devotion is old, and the shrine has drawn the faithful for more than eight hundred years to drink the water, pray before the image of Our Lady, and walk the valley in search of reconciliation.

 Today the shrine is served by Franciscans and was declared a National Shrine in 2006.
-It is open year-round and free of charge: the baroque two-tower basilica, the open-air altar for great crowds, the Holy Well, and the hermit caves on the hillside above, where solitaries lived from the thirteenth to the eighteenth century.
-Pilgrims come for the Assumption feast and the Franciscan Youth Pilgrimage in August, but also quietly through the year, to drink, to pray, and to rest in the wooded valley.
+It is open year-round and free of charge: the baroque two-tower basilica, the open-air altar for great crowds, the Holy Well, and the hermit caves on the hillside above.
+Pilgrims come for the great August feasts, but also quietly through the year, to drink, to pray, and to rest in the wooded valley.

 Context and lineage